omrqs/php7.x-sf-nginx/README.md

-# php7.1-laravel-debian
+# php7.x-sf-nginx
-For Laravel projects
+For sf projects with nginx has webserver